School-of-Rust/school-of-rust/content/writing/2022-11-18-overcoming-lifetimes.md

 A year later I keep [hearing about](https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages) Rust, and everyone using it seems to be having the time of their life.
 I've also spent *another year* with C++, I am not enjoying it, and I *really* want an alternative.
 Rust still seems like the most promising candidate.

 And I did enjoy my time with it.
-Until the *indicent*.
+Until the *incident*.

 ### No More Lifetimes